Person handling being sued in a car accident

 If you lose a car accident lawsuit in Florida, the injured person becomes a judgment creditor.
 They can use various judgment collection tools to collect on their judgment.

 However, proper asset protection planning could make it difficult for the judgment creditor to collect on their judgment.
-Florida residents have available some of the strongest asset protection tools in the country.
+Florida residents have some of the strongest asset protection tools available in the country.

 Do you have to provide a financial affidavit after a car accident?